aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part1/cognito_step9_app_client_id.png" alt="Lab 1 Part 1 Step 14 Cognito App Client Id"/></p>

 **Step 15** – The user pool portion is complete.
-Before we can use this user pool we'll need to connect it with an **identity pool**.
-Cognirto Identity Pools provide the mechanism to exchange a User Pool authenticated token for a set of AWS access keys that control access to AWS resources such as S3 buckets or DynamoDB tables.
+Before we can use this user pool we'll need to connect it with an **Identity Pool**.
+Cognito Identity Pools provide the mechanism to exchange a User Pool authenticated token for a set of AWS access keys that control access to AWS resources such as S3 buckets or DynamoDB tables.

 To setup your identity pool, navigate back to the main page of Cognito by selecting the AWS icon in the upper left and then selecting Cognito again from the list of services.
 Select the **Manage Identity Pools** button.